pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 ## Ubuntu config

 Now we will configure the internet connections for the RPI.
-We will be setting up the Wi-Fi connection with DHCP4 (will assign an IP dynamically, this is for the first updates and so) and then we will be configuring the Ethernet port with an static IP for when we set up the RPI-4 as a server.
+We will be setting up the Wi-Fi connection with DHCP4 (will assign an IP dynamically; this is for the first updates and so) and then we will be configuring the Ethernet port with a static IP for when we set up the RPI-4 as a server.

 To do so we will need to edit the file `50-cloud-init.yaml`